 Culture belongs to everyone.
-TUC Yorkshire and the Humber (TUC YH) seeks public and political support for this seventh Cultural Manifesto, which has been drafted by the TUC YH Creative and Leisure Industries Committee (CLIC).
+TUC Yorkshire and the Humber (TUC YH) seeks public and political support for this eighth Cultural Manifesto, which has been drafted by the TUC YH Creative and Leisure Industries Committee (CLIC).

-The TUC YH 2024 Cultural Manifesto puts forward policies for increased public investment in the arts and decent pay and conditions for those working in the cultural sector.
+The TUC YH 2025 Cultural Manifesto puts forward policies for increased public investment in the arts and decent pay and conditions for those working in the cultural sector.
 The Cost of Living Crisis has led to these policies being more relevant and necessary than ever.
-The manifesto also covers equality, regional inequalities in arts funding, and Brexit.
+The manifesto also Article 27 of the United Nations' Declaration of Human Rights says, of culture: